Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

     `container-labs\container-package\manifest.yaml`

 2. Go to `registryServer:` and add your ACR server name.
-3. Go to `namespace` and the same namespace you enter under helm value file.
+3. Go to `namespace` and the same namespace you entered under Helm `values.yaml` file.

 **Congratulations!** You have now finished this lab and your deployment files are ready for next steps.